ric2thiss/HRMIS/docs/setup/INSTALLATION.md

 cd DICT-Project
 ```

-If you don't have the repository URL, contact your team lead or check your project management system.
+If you don't have the repository URL, contact your team lead.

 ### Step 2: Backend Setup (Laravel)

-#### 2.1 Navigate to Server Directory
+#### Step 2.1: Navigate to Server Directory

 ```bash
 cd server
 ```

-#### 2.2 Install PHP Dependencies
+#### Step 2.2: Install PHP Dependencies

 ```bash
 composer install
 ```

-This will install all Laravel dependencies defined in `composer.json`.
+This installs all Laravel dependencies.
+May take 2-5 minutes.

-> ⏱️ **Time**: This may take 2-5 minutes depending on your internet connection.

-#### 2.3 Create Environment File
+#### Step 2.3: Create Environment File

 ```bash
 # Copy the example environment file